Blog

 As always, see a podiatrist as he or she will assist in finding a regimen that suits you.
 A podiatrist can also prescribe you any needed medication.

-Read more about Causes Symptoms and Treatment for Poor Circulation in the FeetAre You Suffering From Ingrown Toenails?
+Read more about Causes, Symptoms, and Treatment of Poor Blood Circulation in the FeetAre Bunions Affecting Your Everyday Life?

 Achilles tendon injuries need immediate attention to avoid future complications.
 If you have any concerns, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
 Our doctors can provide the care you need to keep you pain-free and on your feet.